-Caroline Robinson has ten years experience in the field of human trafficking, including conducting research, leading policy development and designing policy engagement and advocacy strategies globally.
+Caroline Robinson has over ten years experience in the field of human trafficking, including conducting research, leading policy development and designing policy engagement and advocacy strategies globally.
 Prior to working at FLEX Caroline worked at the Global Alliance against Traffic in Women facilitating the engagement of grassroots organisations in international advocacy on trafficking.
-Caroline has also worked as senior political adviser in the UK parliament and for the United Nations, coordinating efforts to engage women in the political process in Afghanistan.
-Caroline is a founder and Editorial Board Member of the Anti-Trafficking Review journal.
+Caroline has also worked as senior political adviser in the UK parliament and for the United Nations in Afghanistan.
+Caroline is a founder and Editorial Board Member of the Anti-Trafficking Review journal and sits on the board of the Ethical Trading Initiative.

 Claire Falconer is Legal Director at Focus on Labour Exploitation (FLEX).
 She has worked in the fields of human trafficking and transnational crime since 2007, providing expert guidance to government and non-government organisations and conducting research, advocacy and capacity building activities.
 Claire leads the legal programme at FLEX, covering work on the rights of trafficked people, access to justice, and corporate and government accountability.
 Prior to joining FLEX Claire was a consultant on human trafficking and organised crime projects for the Organisation for Security Cooperation in Europe and the UN Office on Drugs and Crime, and provided capacity building assistance throughout South East Asia as part of the Asia Regional Trafficking in Persons Project.
 Claire is a lawyer and former prosecutor, and holds a Masters Degree in Human Rights Law (LLM) from the London School of Economics.